Spotflow-One/vue-spotflow-checkout/.github/pull_request_template.md

 Fill the link to the issue you worked on GitHub if necessary

+## Add Hacktoberfest Label to Your PR

+Add "hacktoberfest" label to your created PR

 ## Any background context you want to provide?

 information